Early Preview — Kiwisonic is free during early preview. The shape of the product is still being figured out, and feedback is what drives it forward.

 Inside Kiwisonic

-Kiwisynth is the default synth on every Kiwisonic instrument track.
+Kiwisynth comes bundled with Kiwisonic and runs on any instrument track.
 Pick a factory preset from the browser, or open the editor and shape the sound while you write.
 Presets and patches travel with the project.

 VST3 and CLAP plugin

-Load Kiwisynth in any Windows DAW that supports VST3 or CLAP.
-The same engine, the same presets, the same mod matrix. macOS and Linux builds are planned for a later release.
+Load Kiwisynth in any Windows or Linux DAW that supports VST3 or CLAP.
+The same engine, the same presets, the same modulation system. macOS builds are planned for a later release.

 Approachable for new synth users, deep for sound designers